 I am not a liberal.
 In fact, I cannot even consider casting my vote for a liberal candidate for any position of leadership.
 That is not to say that candidates of the Democratic Party are somehow less competent than those of the Republican National Convention.
 I am certainly not a loyalist to the GOP.
-However, my pro-life convictions will always prevent me from being a liberal.
+However, there are good reasons why pro life ethics are definitional in politics.
 That is not to advocate for some sort of one-issue model of voting.
 Being pro-life does not qualify somebody to take political office.
 But being pro-choice, in my view, can disqualify somebody from receiving my vote.
 That is the primary reason that I could never cast a vote for Hillary Clinton or Barack Obama.

 I regard the pro-life cause as the most important social issue in the United States.
 It is not akin to other social issues.
 It is also frightening and extremely discouraging when people think that they can dismiss the pro-life cause and affirm abortion just by reciting their favorite one-liner.
 Does it never occur to them, just for a second, that all of the rhetoric and talking points could be affirming the slaughter of actual human beings?
 Is this something that can really be dismissed by pointing out my gender?
 Can you wave a dismissive hand, saying, “You’re not pro-life, you’re anti-woman” thinking that providing a new label will change the facts?

 I am pro-life, and therefore I cannot be a liberal, because this is more than a social issue.
 Not only does it involve the slaying of what the science of embryology reveals to be biological human beings, but it also fundamentally changes our view of humanity.
 Not only am I pro-life, but I am also a Christian, which means that I have a very high view of the intrinsic worth of human beings.